 The patent attorney profession is a graduate profession.
 As a graduate trainee, you complete a minimum specified period of training in a firm, and during that time take professional qualifications.
 Once both the training and qualifications are successfully completed you may apply to become a registered patent attorney.
 The UK register is held by the UK Intellectual Property Regulation Board (IPReg); the European register by the European Patent Office (EPO).

-Most firms require their trainees to qualify to be registered in both the UK and Europe, since in order to represent clients before the EPO you will need to qualify as a European patent attorney.
-It is usual for a person entering the profession to take four or five years to qualify as both a European patent attorney and UK patent attorney.
+Most firms require their trainees to qualify to be registered in both the UK and Europe since in order to represent clients before the EPO, you will need to qualify as a European Patent Attorney.
+It is usual for a person entering the profession to take four or five years to qualify.

-The UK regulations require you to be the holder of a degree in order to be considered as a registered patent attorney.
-In order to take the European qualifying examination (EQE) to qualify as a European patent attorney you must hold a science, technology, engineering or mathematics (STEM) degree.
+he UK regulations require that you need to be the holder of a degree in order to be considered as a registered patent attorney.
+In order to take the European Qualifying Examinations (EQE) to qualify as a European Patent Attorney you must hold a science, technology, engineering or mathematics (STEM) degree.
 In reality, potential employers tend to need you to have a degree in a STEM subject.